 10 Amazing festivals of Ladakh

-Leh celebrates a lot of religious festivals due to it’s massively influenced by the Tibetan Buddhist culture.
-Although the festivals appear to be similar in celebrations of the victories of good over evil, each monastery has its deep history, and the festivities are in honor of the great monks who founded the institution.
+Leh celebrates a lot of religious festivals due to the Tibetan Buddhist culture massively influences it.
+Although the festivals appear to be similar in celebrations of good over evil victories, each monastery has its deep history.
+The festivities are in honour of the great monks who founded the institution.
 Here are the major festivals in Ladakh

 21st to 23rd February 2020

 2nd to 3rd February 2019

 Dosmoche is celebrated in the monasteries of Leh, Liker, and Deskit.
-The Leh Dosmochey, a two-day celebration in the courtyards of the Leh palace, is the most well-known among them.
-Monks from different monasteries take turns to perform the Chams (sacred dance) annually.
+The Leh Dosmochey, a two-day celebration in the Leh palace’s courtyards, is the most well-known among them.
+Monks from different monasteries take turns performing the Chams (sacred dance) annually.
 The festival begins on the last day of the year and ends on the first day of the Tibetan New Year.
 Offerings of thread crosses are prepared to protect the inhabitants from all evil and natural disasters.
-A procession takes place to take the offerings out of town with the people whistling to ward off evil spirits.
+A procession takes place to take the offerings out of town, with the people whistling to ward off evil spirits.